CyberYoshi64/PTC3-Plugin/FAQ.md

   3. Select "Browse save data".
   4. Select "\<current directory>", then "Copy all contents".
   5. Go all the way back to the main menu and select "SD".
-  6. Select "PTC3PLG", then "config".
+  6. Select "PTC3PLG", then "savefs".
       - If the folders don't exist, create them, then enter them.
   7. Select "\<current directory>", then "Paste".
   8. Select "Yes" and wait for the transfer to finish.